KirtlandRoss/Io-Resorts/README.md

 ## Io Resorts Feedback App

 This app allows users to sign up and leave feedback for a generic resort.
-The app stores all data persistanlty and allows users to save partially completed surveys and update their ratings after completion of the surveys.
+The app stores all data persistently and allows users to save partially completed surveys and update their ratings after completion of the surveys.

 ## Technologies Used